dashpay/docs/wallets/electrum/advanced.rst

 creating a transaction using the private key and sending it to a new address from your wallet.
-This is necessary because it is not possible to add new public or private keys to an existing deterministic series of addresses derived from aa seed phrase.
+This is necessary because it is not possible to add new public or private keys to an existing deterministic series of addresses derived from a seed phrase.

 Begin by selecting the **Wallet** > **Private Keys** > **Sweep** menu item.
 The **Sweep private keys** dialog will appear, where you can